 Katie Bearden (far left) grew increasingly frustrated.

-Serving as a one-year volunteer, or STINT member, with Campus Crusade for Christ in Italy, the 24-year-old and a friend attempted evangelistic surveys at the University of Florence.
+Serving as a one-year volunteer, or STINT member, with Cru in Italy, the 24-year-old and a friend attempted evangelistic surveys at the University of Florence.

 But few students were willing to talk with them.